AamirHafiez/insta-stories/README.md

 After cloning the project,

-Create a new file called `.env.local`
+Create a new file called `.env.local` in the root folder

 Add the following in the file `.env.local`: